EnyaEnya/brain-games-javascript/README.md

 4. Prime - need to answer "yes" if given number is prime.
 Otherwise answer "no".
 5. Progression - need to find which number is missing in the progression.

-This project was realised on Hexlet-courses.
+This project was realized on Hexlet-courses.